A Defensive Computing Checklist by Michael Horowitz

 WINDOWS LAST ALL DAY

 Lithium-ion batteries swell in size when things have gone very wrong internally.
 A swollen battery is dangerous.
 Do not charge a device with a swollen battery.
 If the device is running, turn it off.
 The battery must be replaced and carefully recycled.
 Until you do, keeping it cool lessons the chance of a fire.
 In case it does catch on fire, keep it on non-flammable material.
-Maybe contact the hardware manufacture for specific instructions.
+If you try to remove a swollen battery, do not puncture it.
+Maybe contact the hardware manufacture for specific instructions, if not removal instructions, then disposal instructions.

 This Page